raito-io/cli-plugin-databricks/README.md

 It is essential to be aware of these limitations to ensure appropriate usage and manage expectations.
 The current limitations of the plugin include:

 - **Lack of support for data objects**:
-At present, the plugin does not provide support for data objects iwht following types: pipelines, provider, recipient, share, storage_credential and volume.
+At present, the plugin does not provide support for data objects wiht following types: pipelines, provider, recipient, share, storage_credential and volume.

 - **Limited support for usage**:
-The plugin offers support for a subset of SQL statements in a best effort manner.
+The plugin offers support for a subset of SQL statements in the best effort manner.
 The supported statements include select, insert, merge, update, delete, and copy.
 However, certain advanced or complex scenarios may not be fully supported.

 - **No support for linux 386**:
-Currently, the plugin does is not supported on linux 386 systems.
+Currently, the plugin is not supported on linux 386 systems.

 - **No support for locking**:
-Currently, the plugin do no support access control locking.
+- As databricks is ACL based, access control locking is not possible.

 ## Access controls
 ### From Target